 INCREASING THE SHAREHOLDER VALUE IN THE LONG TERM

-A developing and responsible owner
+A developing and active owner

-Strong cash flow enables the effective use of capital markets
+A strong cash flow enables the effective use of capital markets

 The Group’s capital efficiency is also tightly linked to the fulfillment of Aspo’s strategy.
 Aspo’s high debt management capacity, supported by its strong cash flow, enables the effective use of capital markets.